 Certain statements contained in this Quarterly Report constitute "forward-looking statements" under the Private Securities Litigation Reform Act of 1995.
-Words such as "plan," "continue," "expect," "expected," "anticipate," "intend," "estimate," "believe," "seek", "may," "potential," "can," "positioned," "should," "future," "look forward" and similar expressions, or the negative of those expressions, may identify forward-looking statements.
-These forwardlooking statements include the Company's beliefs or expectations relating to: (i) our intention to grow organically as well as through acquisitions; (ii) increased distribution; (iii) the integration of our brands and the resulting impact thereof; (iv) the introduction of new products; (v) our long term strategy for sustainable growth; (vi) the economic environment; (vii) our support of increased consumer consumption; (viii) sourcing and procurement initiatives; (ix) higher input costs and the Company's response thereto; (x) the integration of acquisitions and the opportunities for growth related thereto; (xi) nut butter recall expenses; (xii) our tax rate; (xiii) the repatriation of foreign cash balances; (xiv) our cash and cash equivalent investments having no significant exposure to interest rate risk; (xv) our expectations regarding our capital spending for fiscal year 2015; (xvi) our sources of liquidity being adequate to fund our anticipated operating and cash requirements for fiscal year 2015; (xvii) goodwill and intangible assets; (xviii) seasonality; (xix) inflation and the Company's response thereto; (xx) legal proceedings; and (xxi) the stock split.
-Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, levels of activity, performance or achievements of the Company, or industry results, to be materially different from any future results, levels of activity, performance or achievements expressed or implied by such forward-looking statements.
-Such factors include, among othe
+Words such as "plan," "continue," "expect," "anticipate," "intend," "estimate," "believe," "seek," "may," "potential," "can," "positioned," "should," "could," "future," "look forward" and similar expressions, or the negative of those expressions, may identify forward-looking statements.
+These forward-looking statements include the Company's beliefs or expectations relating to: (i) our intention to grow organically as well as through acquisitions; (ii) increased distribution of our brands; (iii) the integration of our brands and the resulting impact thereof; (iv) the introduction of new products; (v) our long term strategy for sustainable growth; (vi) the economic environment; (vii) our support of increased consumer consumption; (viii) sourcing and procurement initiatives; (ix) measures taken to address challenging economic and political conditions; (x) higher input costs and the Company's response thereto; (xi) the integration of acquisitions and the opportunities for growth related thereto; (xii) nut butter recall expenses; (xiii) our tax rate; (xiv) the repatriation of foreign cash balances; (xv) our cash and cash equivalent investments having no significant exposure to interest rate risk; (xvi) our expectations regarding our capital spending for fiscal year 2015; (xvii) our sources of liquidity being adequate to fund our anticipated operating and cash requirements for fiscal year 2015; (xviii) goodwill and intangible assets; (xix) seasonality; (xx) inflation and the Company's response thereto; (xxi) legal proceedings; and (xxii) foreign currency risks.
+Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results, levels of activity, performance or achievements of the Company, or industry results, to be materially different from any future results, levels of activity, performance or achie

-- our ability to achieve our guidance for net sales and earnings per diluted share in fiscal year 2015 given the economic environment in the U.S. and other markets that we sell products as well as economic, political and business conditions generally and their effect on our customers and consumers' product preferences, and our business, financial condition and results of operations; - changes in estimates or judgments related to our impairment analysis of goodwill and other intangible assets, as well as with respect to the Company's valuation allowances of its deferred tax assets; - our ability to implement our business and acquisition strategy; - the ability of our joint venture investment to successfully execute its business plan; - our ability to realize sustainable growth generally and from investments in core brands, offering new products and our focus on cost containment, productivity, cash flow and margin enhancement in particular; - our ability to effectively integrate our acquisitions; - our ability to successfully consummate any proposed divestitures; - the effects on our results of operations from the impacts of foreign exchange; - competition; - the success and cost of introducing new products as well as our ability to increase prices on existing products;
+- our ability to achieve our guidance for net sales and earnings per diluted share in fiscal year 2015 given the economic environment in the U.S. and other markets that we sell products as well as economic, political and business conditions generally and their effect on our customers and consumers' product preferences, and our business, financial condition and results of operations; - changes in estimates or judgments related to our impairment analysis of goodwill and other intangible assets, as well as with respect to the Company's valuation allowances of its deferred tax assets; - our ability to implement our business and acquisition strategy; - the ability of our joint venture investment to successfully execute its business plan; - our ability to realize sustainable growth generally and from investments in core brands, offering new products and our focus on cost containment, productivity, cash flow and margin enhancement in particular; - our ability to effectively integrate our acquisitions; - our ability to successfully consummate any proposed divestitures; - the effects on our results of operations from the impacts of foreign exchange; - · competition: - the success and cost of introducing new products as well as our ability to increase prices on existing products; - availability and retention of key personnel; - our reliance on third party distributors, manufacturers and suppliers; - our ability to maintain existing customers and secure and integrate new customers; - our ability to respond to changes and trends in customer and consumer demand, preferences and consumption;

-- availability and retention of key personnel; - our reliance on third party distributors, manufacturers and suppliers; - our ability to maintain existing customers and secure and integrate new customers; - our ability to respond to changes and trends in customer and consumer demand, preferences and consumption; - international sales and operations; - changes in fuel, raw material and commodity costs; - changes in, or the failure to comply with, government regulations; - the availability of organic and natural ingredients; - the loss of one or more of our manufacturing facilities; - our ability to use our trademarks; - reputational damage; - product liability; - product recall or market withdrawal; - seasonality; - litigation; - the Company's reliance on its information technology systems; and - the other risk factors described in Item 1A above.
+- risks associated with international sales and operations; - changes in fuel, raw material and commodity costs; - changes in, or the failure to comply with, government regulations: - the availability of organic and natural ingredients; - the loss of one or more of our manufacturing facilities; - our ability to use our trademarks; - reputational damage; - product liability; - product recall or market withdrawal; - seasonality; - litigation; - the Company's reliance on its information technology systems; and - the other risk factors described in Item 1A above.